United States Regiments & Batteries > New Hampshire

 Battle of Waynesboro

-The regiment led a charge on the enemy’s works, capturing with the sabre 1,500 prisoners, all their artillery and the flag of every Comfederate regiment engaged.
+The regiment led a sabre charge on the enemy’s works, capturing 1,500 prisoners, all of the Confederate artillery and the flag of every Confederate regiment engaged.

 March 4 Detached from Division to guard prisoners back to Winchester, Mt.
 Jackson